nest/nestml/doc/nestml_language/nestml_language_concepts.rst

 Input
 -----

-External input into the model is said to be received through *input ports*.
+External input to the model is received through *input ports*.
 A NESTML model may contain none, or any number of input ports.
 Models can receive two distinct types of input: spikes and time-continuous functions.

 Continuous-time input ports